Blog

 /home/sentry/sentry_app/bin/sentry upgrade

-in the process you will need to enter an email for the super user.
+You will need to enter an email for the super user.

 nano /etc/supervisord.conf

-and at the very bottom we indicate the following:
+At the very bottom, indicate the following:

 files = supervisord.d/*.conf